- MySagePay Login

 A key element of PSD2 is the introduction of the Regulatory Technical Standard (RTS) on Strong Customer Authentication (SCA) which applies to card-based ecommerce transactions in the European Economic Area (EEA).

 Strong Customer Authentication was due to come into force on 14 September 2019.
-However, in August 2019, the Financial Conduct Authority (FCA) announced an 18-month extension to the proposed 14 September deadline giving UK businesses, banks and online account providers more time to implement the necessary tools and processes.
-Businesses now have until March 2021 to become compliant.
+The Financial Conduct Authority (FCA) has recognised the complexity and challenges of implementing this directive within the payments environment and has extended its original deadline, giving UK businesses, banks, and online account providers more time to implement the tools and processes for compliance.

 At Opayo we’ve been working to minimise the impact for you and your business by upgrading our systems to support 3D Secure.
 The first step to achieving SCA compliance, is to ensure your ecommerce payments have version one enabled.
 You can find out how to do this on page 8 of our MySagePay User Guide.